fehleques/northlab_wishlist/README.md

 They automatically respond to system setting changes and persist user choices, so include them wherever components need to know about theme or motion preferences.

+## Styling guidelines

+All spacing, color, and typography values should come from the design tokens defined in [`src/styles/globals.scss`](src/styles/globals.scss).
+Use the CSS variables (e.g. `var(--spacing-2)`) or combine them with `calc()` instead of hard-coded literals.
+A Stylelint rule checks for non-token values—run `npm run lint` before committing to verify compliance.